Maxwell Wildlife Refuge: Wildlife and recreation

 A herd of 150 bison and 75 elk roam the refuge.
-An observation tower facilitates wildlife watching.
+Up until 2020, there was an observation tower, but it has been removed.
 Tram rides through the refuge are conducted by the Friends of Maxwell.
 A road, often obstructed by bison herds, winds through the open range of the refuge.

 A campground and public use area are located at McPherson State Fishing Lake.
 A .75 mile long nature trail is near the southwest corner of the lake.
 Signs of the presence of beavers and sightings of white-tailed deer are common.